Actindo-AG/Documentation/Core1Platform/AdministratingCore1/05_EngineRoom.md

 ## Check database utilization

 Your company has purchased a certain amount of data storage space assigned the main account.
 If a sandbox is created, it is assigned an amount of storage space from the main account.
-This reduces the number of storage space available there.
+This reduces the number of storage space available on the main account.

-Actindo has an eye on the data storage utilization.
+Actindo has an eye on your data storage utilization.
 Isolated overruns will have no effect.
 But if your data storage utilization is permanently over the limit, Actindo will contact you.

 #### Prerequisites